Gpu Memory And Core Jump To Max When Idle – A Complete Guide!

 What is GPU Memory?

 GPU memory, also known as VRAM (Video Random Access Memory), is a special type of memory used by your graphics card to store data related to images, videos, textures, and other graphics.
-This memory is crucial for rendering high-quality images, 3D models, and videos, especially when using graphic-heavy applications like video editing, gaming, or 3D rendering software.
+This memory is crucial for rendering high-quality images, 3D models, and videos, especially when using graphics-heavy applications like video editing, gaming, or 3D rendering software.

 If your system has more GPU memory, it can handle more complex graphics, which results in smoother performance during demanding tasks.
 When your system is idle, however, the GPU memory should ideally not be heavily used.